adityachanna/Reasoning-Deepseek/README.md

 <figure>
   <img src="images/grpo2.png" alt="GRPO Model Complex Reasoning">
   <figcaption><strong>Figure 3:</strong> GRPO model handling a more complex problem.
-Note how it maintains logical reasoning flow despite the challenging nature of the question, showcasing the effectiveness of the reinforcement learning approach.</figcaption>
+Note how it maintains logical reasoning flow despite the challenging nature of the question, but it doesn't follow the requested format, showcasing the effectiveness of the reinforcement learning approach.</figcaption>
 </figure>

 #### SFT Model Error Examples